 I wanted to create a recipe using more common pantry staples.
 Plus, I knew I could make vegan rice krispie treats just a little healthier than with margarine and vegan marshmallows!

-In eat, drink & be vegan, I created two vegan recipes of rice krispie squares.
+In eat, drink & be vegan, I created two vegan recipes of rice krispie treats.
 The first version was more ‘traditional’, using vegan marshmallows.
 Then, another using macadamia butter.

-Macadamia nut butter can be difficult to find.
-So, if you cannot get your hands on it, try a raw cashew butter (see links in recipe notes).
-Or, just go with the coconut butter version.
-They hold together very well and are exceptionally good.
+Macadamia nut butter is ahhhmazing, but can be difficult to find.
+So, if you cannot get your hands on it, try a raw cashew butter.

-- 1/3 cup coconut butter (not oil, see note) 1/2 cup macadamia nut butter (see note)
+- 1/3 cup coconut butter (not oil, see note) OR 1/2 cup macadamia nut butter (see note)